 Arlington, TX: If the U.S. hosts a World Cup, you can guarantee that Jerry Jones' 80,000 seat AT&T Stadium would be part of it.
 It's arguably the most modern stadium in the world, has every amenity you could ask for and Jones will throw all the cash necessary to make sure it hosts a match.
 It's a lock to host, even if FIFA's all-seater policy keeps them from running with a capacity over 100,000.

 Miami, FL: Few cities do glitz and glamor like Miami.
 It is one of the country's most international cities and it is the gateway to Latin America.
 Throw in that it has extensive experience with mega events after hosting five Super Bowls and five college football title games and the World Cup is going to South Beach.
-Sun Life Stadium holds 80,120 and while it needs some upgrades, it should be Florida's representative at the World Cup.
+Sun Life Stadium holds 80,120 and while it needs some upgrades (which it's getting), it should be Florida's representative at the World Cup.

 Atlanta, GA: The de facto capital of the south is getting a new stadium right in the middle of the city and Arthur Blank is making inroads in the American soccer community; Atlanta's case looks very strong.
 Oh, and one of FIFA's biggest sponsors, Coca Cola, is based in Atlanta.